yduf/yduf.github.io/_posts/2020-11-30-k40-laser-cutter.md

 ## Focus 🔍

-Using tape is a good solution => but don't burn it on mirror, the fume from the glue are messing the mirror below.
-Glue it aside, cf [K40 beam alignment target](https://www.printables.com/model/1535554-k40-beam-alignment-target)

 - [Adjusting Laser Focus – 3 Simple Methods](https://laser-crafting.com/en/adjusting-laser-focus-3-simple-methods/)
 - [Upgrading omtech 60W tube to 100W](https://www.youtube.com/watch?v=arrfoOsuL5E)
 	- laser led to help alignment